jay-ramani/Video-Tagger/README.md

 For a post-mortem, or simply quenching curiosity, a log file is generated with whatever is attempted by the script.
 This log is local to where the script resides.

 ## Testing and Reporting Bugs
-The tagger has been tested on Windows 10, and is **untested** on Linux and other Unices.
-Would be great if someone can help with testing on these platforms and provide feedback.
+The tagger has been tested on Windows 10 and on Manjaro Linux.
+Would be great if someone can help with testing on other platforms and provide feedback.

 To report bugs, use the issue tracker with GitHub.